hwwhww/eth-research/sharding/review/casper_v2.1.md

 For all slots `s` in `last_state_recalc - CYCLE_LENGTH ... last_state_recalc - 1`:

-* Determine the total set of validators that voted for that block at least once
+* Determine the total set of validators that attested to that block at least once
 * Determine the total balance of these validators.
 If this value times three equals or exceeds the total balance of all active validators times two, set `last_justified_slot = max(last_justified_slot, s)` and `justified_streak += 1`.
 Otherwise, set `justified_streak = 0`
 * If `justified_streak >= CYCLE_LENGTH + 1`, set `last_finalized_slot = max(last_finalized_slot, s - CYCLE_LENGTH - 1)`
 * Remove all attestation records older than slot `last_state_recalc`